Video

 • One of three unique versions, “Leaning Fork with Meatball & Spaghetti I,” was part of the major Oldenburg exhibition at the Guggenheim Museum, New York, in 1995.

-• Most comparable works are owned by museums and rarely come up for sale on the international art market.
+• Most comparable works are museum-owned, so they rarely come up for sale on the international art market.

-We are grateful to Pace Gallery, New York, for confirming the catalog information and installation instructions.
+We would like to thank the Pace Gallery, New York, for verifying cataloguing and installation informations.

 PROVENANCE: Claes Oldenburg Studio, New York.